 - In a medium bowl, combine flour, sugar, salt, baking soda, baking powder, cinnamon, mace, nutmeg, and cloves.
 Make a well in the center of the flour mixture and set aside.

-- In another medium bowl, combine the eggs, pumpkin purée, and melted butter.
-Add the pumpkin mixture all at once to the flour mixture.
-Stir until just moistened (batter may be a bit lumpy).
-With a spatula, fold in the chocolate chips.
-Divide batter between the 12 prepared muffin cups - I like to use a scoop for this.
+- Add the pumpkin mixture to the flour mixture and stir until just moistened (batter may be a bit lumpy).
+Then fold in the chocolate chips.

-- Bake for about 20 minutes, or just until a wooden toothpick inserted into centers of the muffins comes out clean.
+- Bake for about 20 minutes, or until a wooden toothpick inserted into centers of the muffins comes out just clean.
 Do not over bake.
-Let muffin pan cool for 10 minutes before removing muffins to a cooling rack.

 Nutrition Information: